AndrewSirenko/statefulset-ebs-rollover/README.md

 ### 3: Restore StatefulSet on cluster bravo

-Edit `snapshot-import.yaml` to restore from EBS Snapshots created in step 2.
-The following will use the `sed` tool to replace EDITME0 and EDITME1 for you.
+Edit `snapshot-import.yaml`'s "EDITME0" and "EDITME1" to include the Snapshot IDs found in step 2.
+The following will use the `sed` tool to do this for you.

 ```
 sed "s/EDITME0/$SNAP_ID_0/g" ./snapshot-import.yaml -i
 sed "s/EDITME1/$SNAP_ID_1/g" ./snapshot-import.yaml -i
 ```

-Statically import VolumeSnapshots from step 2 to cluster bravo, pre-create PVC resources based on those snapshots, and finally create the StatefulSet (which will wait for pre-created PVCs to finish)
+Then you can statically import VolumeSnapshots from step 2 to cluster bravo, pre-create PVC resources based on those snapshots, and finally create the StatefulSet (which will wait for pre-created PVCs to finish)

 ```
 aws eks update-kubeconfig --name ebs-demo-bravo --region us-east-1